-Deep knowledge of fractions!
+Deep Knowledge of fractions!

 If your pizza has 8 slices and you did not eat the whole pizza, this means that you only ate parts of the whole pizza.

 Let's say you don't have a big appetite and eat only 2 out of those 8 slices.
-The following figure illustrate the situation
+The following figure illustrate the situation.

-we write 2/8 and we call 2 the numerator and we call 8 the denominator.
+We call 2 the numerator and we call 8 the denominator.

 Common sense also tells us that if we eat 2 slices and there are 8 slices, well, we ate only one-fourth of the pizza.

-How can we write one-fourth with a numerator and a denominator?
+How can we rearrange the slices so you see the one-fourth?
 May be you know already!
 If you don't, try the following: Make 4 piles with your slices with each pile having 2 slices.